SEC judge in Cohen case no stranger to high-profile cases

 With other cases, she has imposed harsh penalties when she felt the SEC had strong evidence of wrongdoing.

-In April 2004, she ordered Ernst & Young to give back roughly $1.7 million (1.1 million pounds) in audit fees and stop taking new audit clients for six months because of alleged violations of independence rules.
+In April 2004, she ordered Ernst & Young to give back roughly $1.7 million in audit fees and stop taking new audit clients for six months because of alleged violations of independence rules.

 FAILURE TO SUPERVISE